cliffordx/legalbai/pages/BarSyllabus___2025___Remedial Law.md

 			- 3. Where to file
 			- 4. Penalties and remedies against direct and indirect contempt
 			- 5. Contempt against quasi-judicial bodies
-	- #### VI.
-CRIMINAL PROCEDURE
+- # CRIMINAL PROCEDURE
+  collapsed:: true
 	- A.  General Matters
 	  collapsed:: true
 		- 1. Criminal jurisdiction
 		- 2. Jurisdiction over subject matter and jurisdiction over person of the accused
 		- 3. When injunction may be issued to restrain criminal prosecution
 	- B. Prosecution of Offenses (RULE 110) collapsed:: true
 		- 1. Criminal actions, how instituted
 		- 2. Effect of the institution of the criminal action on the prescriptive period
 		- 3. Who may prosecute; crimes that cannot be prosecuted de officio
 		- 4. Intervention of private offended party
 		- 5. Control of prosecution
 		- 6. Complaint and Information; sufficiency
 		- 7. Date of commission of the offense
 		- 8. Designation of offense; qualifying and aggravating circumstances
 		- 9. Name of the accused; name of the offended party
 		- 10. Amendment and Substitution of complaint or information
 		- 11. Duplicity of the offense
 	- C. Prosecution of Civil Action (RULE 111) collapsed:: true
 		- 1. Implied institution of civil action with criminal action
 		- 2. Independent civil actions
 		- 3. No reservation of civil action in B.P.
 Blg.
 22
 		- 4. Effect of death of the accused on civil action
 		- 5. Prejudicial Question
 		- 6. Effect of acquittal or extinguishment of criminal action on the civil liability
 	- D. Preliminary Investigation (RULE 112)
 	  collapsed:: true
 		- 1. Nature and purpose
 		- 2. Determination of existence of probable cause
 		- 3. Resolution of investigating prosecutor
 		- 4. Non-interference of the court in finding probable cause by prosecutor; exceptions
 		- 5. Right to bail pending preliminary investigation
 		- 6. Inquest proceedings
 		- 7. Effect of absence of preliminary investigation
 		- 8. Withdrawal of Information
 	- E. Arrest (RULE 113)
 	  collapsed:: true
 		- 1. Arrest, how made
 		- 2. Requisites for the issuance of a warrant of arrest
 		- 3. Arrest without warrant, when lawful
 		- 4. Method of arrest
 		- 5. Rules on the Use of Body-Worn Cameras in the Execution of Warrants [A.M.
 No. 21-06-08]
 		- 6. Waiver of objection on the irregularity of arrest
 	- F. Bail (RULE 114)
 	  collapsed:: true
 		- 1. When a matter of right; exceptions
 		- 2. When a matter of discretion
 		- 3. Where filed
 		- 4. Application for bail in capital offenses
 		- 5. Guidelines in fixing amount of bail
 		- 6. Bail-negating circumstances
 		- 7. Remedy when bail denied
 		- 8. Forfeiture of bail
 	- G. Rights of the Accused (RULE 115) collapsed:: true
 		- 1. Rights of accused at the trial
 		- 2. Rights of the persons under custodial investigation
 	- H. Arraignment and Plea (RULE 116) collapsed:: true
 		- 1. Purpose
 		- 2. Plea of guilty to a lesser offense
 		- 3. Plea of guilty to capital offense
 		- 4. Plea of guilty to a non-capital offense
 		- 5. Bill of particulars
 		- 6. Suspension of arraignment
 	- I. Motion to Quash (RULE 117) collapsed:: true
 		- 1. Grounds
 		- 2. Double jeopardy
 		- 3. Provisional dismissal
 	- J. Pre-trial (RULE 118)
 	  collapsed:: true
 		- 1. Pre-trial agreement
 		- 2. Non-appearance at pre-trial conference
 		- 3. Pre-trial order
 		- 4. Cases for mediation on the civil liability
 	- K. Trial (RULE 119)
 	  collapsed:: true
 		- 1. Trial in absentia
 		- 2. Remedy when accused is not brought to trial within the prescribed period
 		- 3. Conditional examination of witness for the prosecution/defense
 		- 4. Requisites for discharge of accused as state witness
 		- 5. Demurrer to evidence
 		- 6. Reopening of the proceedings
 	- L. Judgment (RULE 120)
 	  collapsed:: true
 		- 1. Requisites of a valid judgment
 		- 2. Rule if accused fails to appear at the promulgation of judgment
 		- 3. Promulgation of judgment; instances of promulgation of judgment in absentia
 	- M. New Trial or Reconsideration (RULE 121)
 	- N. Appeal (RULE 122)
-		- O. Search and Seizure (RULE 126)
+	- O. Search and Seizure (RULE 126) collapsed:: true
 		- 1. Nature of search warrant
 		- 2. Requisites for the issuance of search warrant
 		- 3. Probable cause in search warrant
 		- 4. Extent of the search
 		- collapsed:: true
 		  5. Exceptions to search warrant requirement
 			- a.
 Search incidental to lawful arrest
 			- b.
 Search of moving vehicles
 			- c.
 Search of a passenger bus
 			- d.
 Check points
 			- e.
 Airportfrisking
 			- f.
 Buy bust operations
 			- g.
 Plain view
 			- h.
 Stop and frisk (Terry searches)
 			- i.
 Consented searches
 		- 6. Search of a Government-Controlled Detention Facility
 		- 7. Effect of an Illegal Search and Seizure
 		- 8. Quashing a Search Warrant
 		- 9. Rule on Cybercrime Warrants [A.M.
 No. 17-11-03-SC]
 		- 10. Rules on the Use of Body-Worn Cameras in the Execution of Warrants [A.M.
 No. 21-06-08-SC]
 	- P. Provisional Remedies in Criminal Cases (RULE 127)
 - # SPECIAL PROCEEDINGS
 	- A. Settlement of Estate of Deceased Persons collapsed:: true